 The interchange, however, was never very good at accommodating the high-speed traffic it attracted.
 For 60 years, the fire department has responded to countless [and many times deadly] interstate vehicle accidents.
 Early on, for decades, there wasn't even a medial barrier between the four traffic lanes!
 Traffic volume, outdated acceleration and de-acceleration lanes and the lack of a full cloverleaf has confounded drivers, compromised safety and just fallen into disrepair.
 It has simply reached the end of it's life-span and no longer meets current interstate standards.

 Hence, as part of a larger, total PA I-70 overhaul, the interchange has been completely re-engineered and moved 1/4 mile west.
-Longer on and off ramps now culminate in two 'round-abouts,' three new bridges are done and several local streets have been widened, sidewalks and interchange lighting installed and two new signals now control traffic flow.
+Longer on and off ramps now culminate in two 'round-abouts,' three new bridges were rebuilt and two local streets have been widened, sidewalks and interchange lighting installed and two new signals now control traffic flow.
 Final 'clean-up' work remains.